-The IAD is headed by the Senior Vice President (Group Internal Audit) and staffed by suitably qualified and experienced executives.
+The IAD is staffed by suitably qualified and experienced executives.
 Its primary line of reporting is to the chairman of the AC, although it would also report administratively to the Group CEO.
 The AC approves the hiring, removal, evaluation and compensation of the head of the internal audit function.